 Classics will often be compared to a little black dress.
 For instance, “Hey.
 That’s a classic!
 It’s like a little black dress!”

-However, when we think of classics, we think of prosciutto wrapped asparagus.
+However, when we think of classics, we think of prosciutto appetizers and sides, especially when wrapped in asparagus.

 So, this is just a reminder – if you’re having pasta – pick up some asparagus and prosciutto.